tytydraco/yessleep/out/Cinnamon.md

 I don't like remembering what happened after that.

 The nursery was cold.
 Dana was making a sound I had never heard from another human being.
 Paramedics came.
 Police came.
-Her mother came.
-My brother came.

 Our house filled with people while Sophie was somewhere else.

 Someone went through the standard questions with us.
 Medications.
 Cleaning products.
 Anything unusual in the house.
 Anything she might have reached.